Ontario Railway Station Museums

-The links above will guide you to a wealth of background information to this interesting combination "railway-local history-agriculture" museum.
+The Wikipedia link above provides some additional background information to this interesting combination "railway-local history-agriculture" museum.
 It is situated in and around one of the original remaining 1857-plus Grand Trunk Railway mainline stations through southern Ontario, its additional distinction being that while the others were built with limestone, this one was built with brick.
-I visited the Brighton station when it was still in service in the early 1960s, and did not see it again until a few years ago, when I came to visit what is now the museum in the station (still in its original location but fenced off from the continuous rail traffic) and the grounds.
-The railway history component is by far the largest of the three, and the outside equipment artefacts are an important component of the visit experience.
-When I visited, there was an entertaining and knowledgeable guided tour, but if you don't know what it is you're looking at, you definitely need to ask questions.
+I visited the Brighton station when it was still in service in the early 1960s, and did not see it again until a few years ago, when I came to visit what is now the privately-owned museum in the station (still in its original location but fenced off from the continuous rail traffic) and the grounds.
+The railway history component is by far the largest of the three, and the outside equipment artifacts are an important component of the visit experience.

-Note: This museum is privately-owned.
-Its owner, Mr. Ralph Bangay, is getting on in years and will not be able to carry on much longer.
+Note: I understand this museum is now closed, as its owner, Mr. Ralph Bangay, is getting on in years.
 He would like to sell the property and inventory.
 Anyone interested in discussing this with him is invited to give him a call at 613.475.0379.

-Now best known as the home of the Caledonia & District Chamber of Commerce, where years ago I received some most helpful information when I was working on my book Hamilton's Other Railway (oh, shameless plug), it has remained mindful of its railway history, and has preserved the waiting room with its original ambience, but with the added touch (just like the Owen Sound museum) of having a G scale train chug along way near the ceiling.
-To my chagrin, when I took the following pictures, I had to do so through the window because the station was closed that day, and I wasn't exactly in a position to come back..
+Now best known as the home of the Caledonia & District Chamber of Commerce, where years ago I received some most helpful information from Mrs. Martindale, the administrator, when I was working on my book Hamilton's Other Railway (oh, shameless plug); the building has remained mindful of its railway history.
+The waiting room has been preserved with its original ambience, but with the added touch (just like the Owen Sound museum) of having a G scale train chug along on a surround shelf near the ceiling!

 The Collingwood Museum building is a remarkable story of the town's remembrance of its railway heritage, in that the museum building itself is an excellent replica of the original Northern Railway of Canada Frederic Cumberland station design, built in 1873 to replace Collingwood's first Ontario, Simcoe & Huron Union Rail Road station.
 In 1932 the second station suffered a grievous fire, so that only the centre portion survived and continued to serve as Collingwood's station until the end of passenger service.
 When the building was being considered for a post-railway existence, it was discovered that the ravages of the 1932 fire made this unwise, with the result that the original remnant of the Cumberland building was then demolished (1997), to be resurrected with the creation of a magnificent replica that stands in the same location as the original building, officially opened on September 19, 1998.
 From a railway history perspective, the museum does acknowledge, and displays artefacts of, the railway era; but its stronger focus is on Collingwood's marine history.
 Its real acknowledgment of Collingwood's railway history is the building itself, and the display of boxcars adjacent to the museum's "railside".